tferrari92/automate-all-the-things/README.md

 9. Under "Branch" select "main" and under "Path" select "/azure-devops/03-application-build.yml".
 Click "Continue".
 11. Click on "Run".

+## Create ArgoCD Application
+Ok this is the only command

+## Application Deployment Pipeline
+2. Go to "Pipelines" under "Pipelines" on the left side menu.
+3. Click on "New pipeline".
+4. Select "GitHub".
+6. Select the repo, it should be "<your-github-username>/automate-all-the-things"
+6. Select "Existing Azure Pipelines YAML file".
+9. Under "Branch" select "main" and under "Path" select "/azure-devops/04-application-deploy.yml".
+Click "Continue".
+11. Click on "Run".

 CREAR INGRESS PARA ARGOCD.
 IP PUBLICA TAMBIEN!!!!!

 CAMBIAR KEYS DE AWS!!!